SalvatoreBia/Splinter/README.md

 In order to generate the executable for Splinter, you need to run the `build.bat` script as administrator (**Make sure** to run it in the project folder).
 This is important since it will be needed to update the environment variables.

 ## NOTE
+- Python must be installed on your system.
-Right now the application is able to split tracks in `.mp3` format.
+- Right now the application is able to split tracks in `.mp3` format.